 Figure 9-60c Feedback field format if the Feedback Type field is set to 3 for Co-TDMA information

-The TXOP Sharing Solicited field of the Feedback field is set to 1 if the polled AP intends to receive a time allocation from the Co-TDMA sharing AP during the current TXOP to exchange frames of the same or higher priority ACs compared to the AC indicated in the Primary AC field in the Co-TDMA TB ICF or the Co-TDMA NTB ICF with its associated non-APs , otherwise it is set to 0.
+The TXOP Sharing Solicited field of the Feedback field is set to 1 if the polled AP intends to receive a time allocation from the Co-TDMA coordinating AP during the current TXOP to exchange frames of the same or higher priority ACs compared to the AC indicated in the Primary AC field in the Co-TDMA TB ICF or the Co-TDMA NTB ICF with its associated non-AP STAs, otherwise it is set to 0.

 TGbn Editor: Please add the text marked as tracked changes in 9.4.2.aa3.2.4 (Co-TDMA profile) as follows.